Ben Hoekendijk

-Early life
+Biography

 Hoekendijk was born as the fourth child of Karel Hoekendijk and Elisabeth Hoekendijk-La Rivière.
 He received a Christian education, but experienced the faith himself at a point in time.
 After the deepening of his parents' faith in 1953, his brother and both sisters soon came, and finally Hoekendijk himself crossed the bridge of faith.
 With his youth group, called "The Gideons", he traveled through the streets of Utrecht from 1956 to preach the gospel.
 Hoekendijk's father was the leader of the revival movement Stromen van Kracht.
 As a result, he almost naturally grew in the work of his father.
 In addition to serving as a youth leader and evangelist, he was an interpreter for many foreign guest speakers.

 In 1957 Hoekendijk fulfilled alternative military service with the Postcheque- en Girodienst.
 Then he led a small stream of power church.
 As a local pastor he became involved in the Osborn campaign in 1958.
 In August 1959 Hoekendijk himself held his first tent campaign at the Janskerkhof in Utrecht.
 In the same year he married Wiesje Hijink and settled in Gelderland, Putten.
 They had three children.
 Ben Hoekendijk died in 2020 at the age of 81.